Sunday, November 3, 2024

 General or non- horror folk content warning- racism (just saying it again), classism, mental manipulation, a wee bit of violence including one surgery shot in the final scenes

 Plot- Chris (Daniel Kaluuya)'s girlfriend, Rose (Allison Williams), invites him to meet her family.
 He is very cautious from the jump as she has told him that he is the first black man she has dated and that she hasn't told her family that he is black.
 Rose assures him that her family are very inclusive of everyone and that her father "would have voted for Obama a third time" (something her father says to Chris word for word when he first meets him).
 On their way to her family's place, they hit a deer and end up interacting with an overtly racist cop.
-When they arrive, her family present as liberals with buckets of white guilt, but something is off especially as they have two black servants who act strangely, their son is very intense and creepy, and suddenly there is a big event the next day that Rose appears to have completely forgotten about.
+When they arrive, her parents present as liberals with buckets of white guilt, but something is off especially as they have two black servants who act strangely, their son is very intense and creepy, and suddenly there is a big event the next day that Rose appears to have completely forgotten about.

 Short review- this is one of my all time favourite films, but it always chills me to my core and makes me feel very uncomfortable every time I see it which it should as I'm a white well-meaning leftie after all.
 I need that reminder that inherent bias is a thing, and that people of colour aren't a monolith, they are people- which is one of the huge problems with the way even well meaning white people speak about people of colour.
 It is also funny I should say, and it ain't very gory.